moriiar/librarysystem/README.md

 | Librarian | alisonmillward | alisonmillward123 |
 | Staff     | bobsmith       | bobsmith123       |

-Note: Usernames can be found in the Users table after importing the database schema.
+*Note: Usernames can be found in the Users table after importing the database schema.*

+---

+**⚠️ Disclaimer:** This **Smart Library Web System** was developed for **educational and academic purposes only** as a requirement for the *Library Web Application* project brief.
+It is intended as a school activity demonstration and is not designed for commercial use or production environments.
+All data, user accounts, and book records included in this repository are fictitious and used solely for testing and demonstration purposes.